rpm4real/rpm4real.github.io/_thoughts/testthought.md

 ---
-title: A test thought title
+title: Pretty Tables on pandas
 layout: "post"
+description: A guide to creating presentable tables in python using pandas.
 ---

-# What is the meaning of life?

-Hey all.
+# Motivation

+Why not?